-In May of 1994, Eric A. Bistline was appointed as Fairview Township’s second police chief.
-Chief Bistline began his career as an officer with the department in 1972.
-He was promoted to sergeant in 1979, and to lieutenant in 1989.
 In February 2004, the Fairview Township Police Department became an accredited police agency as recognized by the Pennsylvania Chiefs of Police.
 After 32 years of service, Chief Bistline retired in July 2004.
-Mr. Bistline is currently the Executive Director for the York County Department of Emergency Services.
+Eric Bistline went on to become the Executive Director for the York County Department of Emergency Services.

-On March 16, 2012, Scott E. Hockenberry was sworn in as Fairview Township’s current Chief of Police.
-A lifelong resident of Fairview Township, Chief Hockenberry is a graduate of Red Land High School, Pennsylvania State University and successfully completed the School of Police Staff and Command, Northwestern University.
+In March of 2012, Scott E. Hockenberry was sworn in as Fairview Township’s next Chief of Police.
 He joined the department as a police officer in 1994 and was promoted to the rank of sergeant in 2003.
-Hockenberry was promoted again in 2007 to the rank of lieutenant.
+Scott Hockenberry was promoted again in 2007 to the rank of Lieutenant.
 In November 2012, he left the department.